HTTP-APIs/http-apis.github.io/pages/Hydra-agent-getting-started.md

 ## Quick Start

-This Hydra Agent implementation has three different interfaces at the moment that you can try:
+This Hydra Agent implementation has three different interfaces at the moment:

 - [A Web-based GUI](https://github.com/HTTP-APIs/hydra-python-agent-gui/tree/agent-gui-1.0/console-frontend) - It provides a user-friendly user interface for hydra python agent, Using which we can interact with currently running Hydrus server utilizing supported actions which can be`GET`, `POST`, `PUT` or `DELETE`.
-If you want to understand how smart agent is generic and how can it automatically build requests.
-This can be a good place to improve your understanding of those topics.
+In case understanding generic behaviour of Smart client and it's automatic request building are some of your aims, Web Based GUI might be a good place for you to improve your understanding.
-- [A Python package](https://github.com/HTTP-APIs/hydra-python-agent/#user-content-agent-package) - So that you can use it in your code whenever you feel there is a need to communicate with the Hydrus server.
+- [A Python package](https://github.com/HTTP-APIs/hydra-python-agent/#user-content-agent-package) - So that one can use it in his code whenever he feel there is a need to communicate with the Hydrus server.
 - [Natural-language-like command line tool](#natural-language-like-command-line-tool) - At the moment it is just a proof-of-concept.
 It is still a `GET` only implementation.

 ## Installation